DryLabRebel/twinSimulator/README.md

 ### Phase 1 ###

-1. Research Questions

-- Can I competently simulate twin data for the purposes of running some interesting Twin Models using Structural Equation Modelling?
+*Check* (14-05-2021) - - Can I simulate twin data
-- Can I write clearly and efficiently written executable R scripts to demonstrate the above?
+*Check* (14-05-2021) - - Can I write executable R scripts
-- Can I learn something interesting about Twin analyses by simulating multiple varieties of data - different correlations, different data types and distributions?

-2. Define the design, design the study

-- Simulate Twin data including:
-  - Multiple phenotypes
-  - Age and Sex to be used as covariates
-  - 2 siblings
-  - Data with Sex, and sex limited effects
-- Store in 1ID per line, and 1Family per line data types

-3. Variable Selection

-- Multiple, simulated variables designed to generate interesting and interpretable results and improve my understanding of:
-  - SEM
-  - AIC statistics
-  - the effects of a variety of distributions and variable types on Uni and Multivariate Twin Analyses
-  - the effects of sample size and model selection on results
-  - power requirements for different structural equation models and variable types

-4. Analysis Plan
+- Can modify the script to accept input?
+Maybe turn the simulation into a function?

 - Simulate twin data
   - Perform assumption testing of data